learn-co-students/phase3-lectures-repo-template/01_ruby_fundamentals/demo/README.md

 ## Lecture Format

-Lectures will be split into 2 portions, with a 10 minute break in between.
+Lectures will be split into 3 portions, with a 10 minute break in between.
+- Part 1: Discussion of concepts and what kinds of functionality they related to
-- Part 1: Demo of how to apply concepts from labs and lessons to our dog walker application
+- Part 2: Demo of how to apply concepts from labs and lessons to our dog walker application
-- Part 2: Student Exercise in breakouts to apply concepts from demo to another codebase, followed by a review and discussion.
+- Part 3: Question/Answer period and discussion of optional exercise code for extra practice
 ## Dog Walker CLI Part 1

 Over the next few weeks, we're going to be work on a dog walking application.
 As we introduce new features to it, we'll be using the concepts covered in the lessons and labs to demonstrate how they are applied to a real situation and put them to work!